 There are addiction treatment centers that offer marijuana to their patients and support long-term use as a harm reduction model towards recovery.
-Although it can provide a tiered approach to realize complete sobriety, not everyone in the industry is buying into these philosophies in addiction recovery, including founder Chris Cohn.
+Although it can provide a tiered approach to realize complete sobriety, not everyone in the industry is buying into these philosophies in addiction recovery, including The Founder of Scottsdale Recovery Center.
 “No one said drug rehab is easy.
 Anything worth anything is going to come with work and I can’t think of anything worth working harder for than your life.
 Stay off the weed is my suggestion.” he said.

 Get A Hold of Sobriety Today